Mashpoe/c-vector/README.md

 # Usage

-Just because these vectors can be accessed and modified like regular arrays doesn't mean that they should be used the same in all cases.
+Just because these vectors can be accessed and modified like regular arrays doesn't mean they should be treated the same in all cases.

 Because of the header data that's obstructed from the user, these vectors can only be properly freed by calling `vector_free(vector)`.